thomasabishop/eolas/Hardware/CPU/CPU_architecture.md

 ## Registers

 This is the part of the CPU that stores data.
-The memory cells that comprise it do not have capacitors (unlike RAM) so they cannot store very much data but they work faster, which is what is important.
+The memory cells that comprise it do not have [capacitors](/Hardware/Memory/Memory.md) (unlike RAM) so they cannot store very much data but they work faster, which is what is important.

-In terms of speed, registers sit at the top part of the overall memory hierarchy...
+In terms of speed, registers sit at the top part of the overall [memory hierarchy](/Hardware/Memory/Memory.md#the-memory-hierarchy).

 There are five main types of register in the CPU: